Larry-Holmes/regression-project/README.md

 |yearbuilt  |The Year the principal residence was built|

 ## Initial Hypotheses
-> I believe that monthly charges and total charges will play a large part in whether a customer will churn or not.
-The questions I need answered are how the other features may influence how much a customer may pay at any given time and if specific demographics affect the price threshold for customers (such as age or gender).
+> I believe that area and rooms alone won't be the best predictor after constructing my MVP.
+With the inclusion of features that help outline location based properties of each house we will be able to better predict an accurate property tax assessed values of a sinle family property.
+The questions I need answered are which location based features are best to use and if any other features have correlation with location thus influencing how location influences tax value.

 ## Executive Summary - Key Findings and Recommendations
-> 1. Utilizing the following features outlined in X_train, X_validate, and X_test I was able to narrow down my best model for predicting churn at Telco using a random forest model with a max depth of 5 and an 80% accuracy rate.
+> 1. Utilizing the following features outlined in X_train, X_validate, and X_test I was able to narrow down my best model for predicting tax value of properties given using a 2nd degree Polynomial Regression model.

-> 2. Many features help to predict churn with some of the bigger predictors being age (senior_citizen), how much a customer is paying (monthly_charges, total_charges, contract_type, payment_type) and what's affecting how much they pay (internet_service_type), and finally whether customers have adequate support with their plan (tech_support)
+> 2. Many features help to predict tax value with the top features being area, fips, county, and zip which matched my original thoughts that location based features would be the strongest predictors within my model.

-> 3. My recommendations are that customers are encouraged to sign up with a one or two year contract by maybe offering technical support included.
-We should also focus on a younger crowd who has an established family because they tend to churn at a lesser rate.
+> 3. My recommendations are that we find a better way of predicting tax value because although my best model outperforms baseline predictions, there is still a lot of room for error.
+Maybe a different methodology can be used or a better sample of data can be captured since much of the given data had erroneous outliers or missing values.

 ## Project Plan